Bioinformatics: Education platforms

 While bioinformatics is taught as an in-person master's degree at many universities, there are many other methods and technologies available to learn and obtain certification in the subject.
 The computational nature of bioinformatics lends it to computer-aided and online learning.
 Software platforms designed to teach bioinformatics concepts and methods include Rosalind and online courses offered through the Swiss Institute of Bioinformatics Training Portal.
 The Canadian Bioinformatics Workshops provides videos and slides from training workshops on their website under a Creative Commons license.
 The 4273π project or 4273pi project also offers open source educational materials for free.
 The course runs on low cost Raspberry Pi computers and has been used to teach adults and school pupils.
 4273 is actively developed by a consortium of academics and research staff who have run research level bioinformatics using Raspberry Pi computers and the 4273π operating system.

 MOOC platforms also provide online certifications in bioinformatics and related disciplines, including Coursera's Bioinformatics Specialization at the University of California, San Diego, Genomic Data Science Specialization at Johns Hopkins University, and EdX's Data Analysis for Life Sciences XSeries at Harvard University.

 Conferences

 There are several large conferences that are concerned with bioinformatics.
-Some of the most notable examples are Intelligent Systems for Molecular Biology (ISMB), European Conference on Computational Biology (ECCB), and Research in Computational Molecular Biology (RECOMB).
+Some of the most notable examples are European Conference on Computational Biology (ECCB), Intelligent Systems for Molecular Biology (ISMB), Pacific Symposium on Biocomputing (PSB), and Research in Computational Molecular Biology (RECOMB).